Izenda7Series/docs/ref/models/TokenRequest.rst

    *  -  **tokenKey** |br|
          string
       -  Y
-      -  The token, in case offline mode is used
+      -  The token, in case :term:`offline mode` is used -
-      -

 .. container:: toggle